-When you are buying a new appliance, there are quite a few considerations to make before you make that final decision, especially when it comes to energy efficiency.
-Forward thinking and picking the right capacity for your needs, as this can help you choose the most efficient appliance for your home.
+When you are buying a new appliance, there are quite a few considerations to think about, especially when it comes to energy efficiency.
+Think about your future needs and pick the right capacity for your needs, as this can help you choose the most efficient appliance.

-It’s important that you look at the technical specifications of the appliance, as well as its given energy rating.
+It’s important that you look at the technical specifications of the appliance, as well as the energy rating.
 This will let you know more about potential running costs.
 As mentioned before, two appliances could have the same energy rating, but consume different amounts of energy.

-If you consider the estimated annual consumption will give you a good idea of how much the model costs to run.
+The estimated annual consumption will give you a good idea of how much the model costs to run.
 This should help you choose the most efficient appliance for your requirements.

 White goods work most efficiently when they’re used to their full capacity.

-We all like to save a bit of money where we can, but with appliances, this isn’t necessarily the best practice.
+We all like to save a bit of money where we can, but buying the cheapest appliance on sale isn’t always the best advice.

-Cheaper appliances tend to be less efficient than expensive models – usually because they don’t have the same advanced technology.
-It might be tempting to go for the cheaper option, but buying a more expensive model now could save you money in the long run.
+Cheaper appliances tend to be less efficient than expensive models, as they usually don’t have the same advanced technology.
+It might be tempting to go for the cheaper option, but buying a more expensive model could save you money in the long run.